philippeitis/nlp_specifier/README.md

 ```

 ## Major TODOs:
+- Build server interface for NLP
+- Tree formatting
+- Convert codegen to Rust build.rs (to ensure that we don't introduce inconsistencies when parsing grammar)
 - Build synonym sets for this problem domain
 - Train model which correctly tags VB cases (currently tagged as "NN")
 - Build pseudo-compiler to iteratively resolve specification